Give your simulator superpowers

 // 5.
 The calling method exits

-The order of execution is linear and, therefore, easy to follow and easy to reason about.
-Understanding asynchronous code will be easier while we’re still performing sometimes complex asynchronous tasks.
+The order of execution is linear, so it is easy to follow and reason about.
+Understanding asynchronous code will be easier when we perform sometimes complex tasks.

 Async methods call in a function that does not support concurrency